dmmuralitharan/flask_backend_app_template/README.md

 ## Installation

 ### Step 1: Fork the Repository
-1. Fork this repository on GitHub to your own account.
+1. Fork this repository on GitHub to your own account (https://github.com/dmmuralitharan/flask_backend_app_template).

 ### Step 2: Create a New Repository from the Template
 1. Click the **"Use this template"** button on the GitHub repository page.